ARMmbed/mbed-os-5-docs/docs/dev_tools/online_comp.md

 There are two methods of importing the code into the online compiler: directly from a program presented on the site, or using the compiler’s Import button:

-1. Directly from the site: wherever you see a program on the site, you should see an Import button:
+1. Directly from the site: wherever you see a program on the site, you should see an **Import into mbed IDE** button:

 	<span class="images">![](Images/import_button_site.png)<span>Most code snippets on the site can be directly imported</span></span>